ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/1-CoRW1.md

 Consider a ball being dropped from a height $h_{0}$ above the floor.

 The time between subsequent bounces will be referred to as **time of flight**.
-The time between the first bounce and second bounce will be denoted by $t_1$ , the time between the second bounce and third bounce will be denoted by $t_2$, etc. Between the $nth$ and $(n+1)th$ bounce, the time of fight is $t_n$.
+The time between the first bounce and second bounce will be denoted by $t_1$, the time between the second bounce and third bounce will be denoted by $t_2$, and in general, the time between the $n$th and $(n+1)$th bounce will be denoted by $t_n$.

 ::::::Exercise
 We want to find the coefficient of restitution $\epsilon$ between the ball and the floor.
 We will be able to measure the time of flight between subsequent bounces, but not the velocities before and after each impact.

 :::Question
-1. Using the kinematics equation for position, find a relationship between the time of flight $t_n$ and the velocity of the ball after the $nth$ bounce.
+1. Using the kinematics equation for position, find a relationship between the time of flight $t_n$ and the velocity of the ball after the $n$th bounce.
 You should obtain a quadratic equation that has two solutions for the time $t_n$, but only one of them represents the time of flight.

-2. Using the kinematics equation for velocity and the time determined in the previous step, find the relationship between the velocity right after the $nth$ bounce and the velocity right before the $(n+1)th$ bounce?
+2. Using the kinematics equation for velocity and the relationship determined in the previous step, find the relationship between the velocity right after the $n$th bounce and the velocity right before the $(n+1)$th bounce?

 3. Given your answers to the previous parts of this question and the definition of $\epsilon$, find the coefficient of restitution $\epsilon$ in terms of the subsequent times of flight $t_n$ and $t_{n+1}$.
 :::
 ::::::

 :::Note
 The times of flight between bounces are the only raw data you will collect.
 :::

 ## 3. Maximum height after each bounce
-After the ball is initially dropped and bounces the first time, it reaches a **maximum height** $h_{1}$.
+After the ball is initially dropped from heigth $h_0$ and bounces the first time, it reaches a **maximum height** $h_{1}$.
 Subsequent bounces achieve maximum heights $h_2, h_3, ...$.
-After the $nth$ bounce, the ball reaches maximum height $h_n$.
+After the $n$th bounce, the ball reaches maximum height $h_n$.

 :::Figure
 ![Bounces](../imgs/lab1/bounces_plot.png)